kklitzing/home-assistant/README.md

 In this repository, I have layed out the barebones 'skeleton' for a docker-compose setup of Home Assistant.
 To get started, navigate to the directory where you want to locate your Home Assistant folder and clone this repo with the command:
 `git clone https://github.com/kklitzing/home-assistant`
-As long as there isn't already a folder with this name, this will create the project in a folder called `/home-assistant/` Next, we have to necessarily customize the setup to you and your installation specifics (things like <hostip>, uid and gid, passwords, etc.).
+As long as there isn't already a folder with this name, this will create the home for the project in a folder called `/home-assistant/`
+Next, we have to necessarily customize the setup to you and your installation specifics (things like <hostip>, uid and gid, passwords, etc.).
 This consists of having to edit (or replace) just two files: [`.env`](.env.sample) and [`secrets.yaml`](hass-config/secrets.yaml.sample)